A Review of Experimental Solubilities and a General Correlation between the Temperature-Dependent Solubility and Solute and Solvent Molar Masses for Binary n-Alkane Mixtures: Conclusions

 \section{Conclusions}

 A review of published solubility data for binary n-alkane mixtures is presented.
-Analysis of a total of 43 binary systems, from a total of 24 publications, revealed that there is a log-linear relationship between the solubility and the temperature.
+Analysis of a total of 43 binary systems, from a total of 24 publications, revealed that there is a log-linear relationship between the solubility and the temperature, in the dilute range.
 Data-set-specific linear regression was performed to obtain data-set-specific best-fit parameters for the solubility-temperature data, for solubilities below a mol-fraction of $0.1$, and it was seen that there is a clear linear relationship between the best-fit-parameters and the solvent and solute molar masses.
 Linear regression was thus employed to establish a general correlation between the solubility and the solvent and solute molar masses and the temperature.
 Qualitative assessment shows that the developed correlation is successful at predicting the solubility trends seen in the experimental data, and reasonable predictions are obtained for the data-sets where no or only a few data-points exist below the mol-fraction of 0.1.
-Furthermore, evidence is given that the correlation provides predictive power for multi-component mixtures by utilizing solute and solvent average molar masses as input.
-More experiments is needed, however, for light solutes and a wider range of solvents in particular, to establish a more reliable correlation.
+Furthermore, evidence is given that the correlation provides predictive power for multi-component mixtures by utilizing average solute and solvent molar masses as input.
+More experiments are needed, however, for light solutes and a wider range of solvents in particular, to establish a more reliable correlation.
+The developed general correlation should be used with caution outside its validity range and for mixtures for which it has not been tested.